shwetaruparel/FollowMe/README.md

 Performance

-Future Enhancements
 This model was trained on people, however, it could be used to train on any other objects of interest.
 For example, it could be trained on images of horses or trucks.
-The model could conceivably be trained on any set of labelled data large enough.
+The model could conceivably be trained on any set of labelled data large enough.To create a model that works with more categories it is necessary to collect and label images with enough examples for each class with different poses, distances and lighting conditions.
+With such dataset on hand it is then possible to train a new model using the same technique described here.

+***Future Enhancements***

+***CONCLUSION***

+This was an exciting project and explains in depth about how to train a deep learning neural network.Also it is important to collect good data.
+Good data is just as important as a good network architecture, so collecting the best data you can is a key to success!